-Review replies are read by every future buyer, not the reviewer.
-A defensive sentence costs sales for months.
-These prompts hit the sweet spot: own it, address it, move on — then mine the positive reviews for the next sale.
+Your review reply is written for the next buyer, not the reviewer.
+Shoppers routinely read business responses alongside the reviews themselves when sizing up a company, so a defensive sentence costs sales for months.
+These 12 prompts hit the sweet spot: own it, address it, move on, then mine the positive reviews for the next sale.

 Best for